webim/webim-client-sdk-ios/Documentation/Index.md

 Method called by an app when new [LocationSettings](#location-settings) object is received with parameters that represent previous and new [LocationSettings](#location-settings) objects.

-<h2 id ="session-online-status-change-listener">SessionOnlineStatusChangeListener protocol</h2>
+<h2 id ="session-online-status-change-listener">OnlineStatusChangeListener protocol</h2>

 Interface that provides methods for handling changes of session status.

-<h3 id ="changed-session-online-status-previous-session-online-status-to-new-session-online-status">changed(sessionOnlineStatus previousSessionOnlineStatus:,to newSessionOnlineStatus:) method</h3>
+<h3 id ="changed-session-online-status-previous-session-online-status-to-new-session-online-status">changed(onlineStatus previousOnlineStatus:,to newOnlineStatus:) method</h3>

-Called when new session status is received with parameters that represent previous and new [SessionOnlineStatus](#session-online-status) values.
+Called when new session status is received with parameters that represent previous and new [OnlineStatus](#session-online-status) values.

 <h2 id ="chat-state">ChatState enum</h2>